CLARIAH/ineo-collaboration/README.md

 - `registry.py`: Registry for managing plugins.
 - `step*_*.py`: Individual processing steps as modular scripts.
 - `properties/`: Directory for property definitions and mappings.
 The contents should be fetched from NWO.
 It's a TODO.
+- `templates/`: Directory for template files used in data merging.